-Comprising company's obligation to provide pension and medical benefits to Ex-Managing Director, a defined benefit retirement plan.
+Comprising company's obligation to provide monthly pension which is reviewed in every three year and medical benefits to Ex-Managing Director, a defined benefit retirement plan.
+The benefit is also available to the spouse of concern Manging Director.
 The Company accounts for the liability for such benefit payable in the future based on an actuarial valuation.